Shropshire and Powys Advanced Riders

 Joining us on a Ride?

-Please let us know by using the ‘Click 4 Form’ button below or email direct to [email protected]
+As we plan stops at cafes and other places for refreshments on the rides it really helps us to know how many are going to join us.
+Please let us know if you plan to join us by using the ‘Click 4 Form’ button below or email direct to [email protected]

 Advanced riding in action and great days out!